Signal Integrity Constraints¶

 Caution: Currently, vias are modeled with a constant delay/loss model.
 Future versions of JITX will provide customization of via delay.
 If the signal enters and exits on the same layer - no delay or loss is introduced.
 If the signal enters and exits on different layers - then a 20pS delay and a 0.15dB loss are introduced.

-Timing Difference Constraint
+Timing Difference Constraint¶

 The timing-difference constraint introduces a mechanism for controlling the timing skew between two signals.

-Two signals propagate down a transmission line and at the end there is a time difference or skew between the two signals (shown below as ∆T):
+Two signals propagate down a transmission line and at the end there is a time difference or skew between the two signals (shown below as ∆T

 This is a very common constraint in a wide variety of applications:

-1. Differential Pairs
+- Differential Pairs

-1. Intra-pair skew - ie, P to N.
+- Intra-pair skew - ie, P to N.

-2. Inter-pair skew - for example, in MIPI-CSI for CLK and DATA diff-pair lanes.
+- Inter-pair skew - for example, in MIPI-CSI for CLK and DATA diff-pair lanes.

-2. Parallel Data Buses
+- Parallel Data Buses

-1. Bus Member to Member
+- Bus Member to Member

-2. Bus Members to Strobe, for example in DDR memory
+- Bus Members to Strobe, for example in DDR memory

 For "intra-pair" skew, the timing difference constraint drives the routing engine to use deskew bumps in the "Signal Tuning" regions.
-These "deskew bumps" attempt to achieve a phase matched relationship between the P and N signals of a differential pair.
+These "deskew bumps" attempt to achieve a phase matched relationship between the P

-Here is an example with differential pairs and timing-difference for intra-pair and inter-pair constraints:
+Here is an example with differential pairs and timing-difference

 In the image above we can see multiple differential pairs routed in a circuit.
 The "Issues List" on the left shows the current set of "Unsatisfied Signal Constraints."
 In this case, we have selected the first intra-pair skew constraint that is unsatisfied.
 The board view shows the associated traces highlighted in the board view.
 It is displaying for useful information for diagnosing and resolving this constraint:

-1. This constraint is likely more restrictive than you will see in practice.
+(femtoseconds).- This constraint is likely more restrictive than you will see in practice.

-2. We've exaggerated this constraint to make it easier to demonstrate this matching condition in JITX.
+- We've exaggerated this constraint to make it easier to demonstrate this matching condition in JITX.

-3. Longer and Shorter refer to the delay of the compared signal topologies by endpoint.
+refer to the delay of the compared signal topologies by endpoint.- In this particular example, the PHY side allows for swapping

-2. Hovering over the longer or shorter endpoints will highlight those routes on the board.
+in the diff-pair. - Hovering over the longer or shorter endpoints will highlight those routes on the board.

 Beside that differential pair is another differential pair with a signal tuning section applied to it.
 Notice in that in this signal tuning section, the routing engine has applied two deskewing bumps of different sizes.
 Notice that the maximum amplitude of the deskew bumps is defined by the signal tuning sections envelope and a hard-coded maximum bump amplitude.
-The routing engine constructs these deskew bumps to remove the skew between the P and N signals per the user's constraints.
+The routing engine constructs these deskew bumps to remove the skew between the P

-Deskew Bump Features
+Deskew Bump Features¶

 Creating useful deskew bumps is a complex task.
 There are many knobs and features to tweak to get a reasonable circuit representation.
 The following section is going to outline some of these features.
 Keep in mind that in the current implementation, many of these features are hard-coded.
 Future JITX versions will make more of these features accessible for configuration.

-Deskew Bump Amplitude
+Deskew Bump Amplitude¶

 As described above, the amplitude for the deskew bumps is defined by the envelope of the signal tuning region.
 But depending on conditions, the routing engine will attempt to maximize what area it has available to it.